 Position: Investigator – Representative Payee Program

-DLC seeks a detail-oriented investigator who is committed to the rights of people with disabilities living in the community and in institutional settings; who possesses strong interpersonal skills to interview people with disabilities, providers and family members in the community; and, who is able to work with financial data and written procedures to assure that people with disabilities are protected from exploitation or financial mismanagement.
+DLC is seeking a detail-oriented investigator/advocate who is committed to the rights of people with disabilities who live in the community or in institutional settings; who possesses strong interpersonal skills to interview people with disabilities, providers, and family members in a variety of settings; and who is able to work with financial data to assure that people with disabilities are protected from financial exploitation.

 - Successful completion of government clearance by the United States Government Office of Personnel Management (OPM) is required for this position.
 Clearance must be completed/obtained within the first 3 months of hire.
 In addition, continued eligibility for government clearance by OPM is required.